-Acetal was evaluated for genotoxicity, repeated dose toxicity, reproductive toxicity, local respiratory toxicity, phototoxicity/ photoallergenicity, skin sensitization, and environmental safety.
-Data from acetal and the read-across analog butane, 1,1'-[methylenebis(oxy)] bis- (CAS# 2568-90-3) show that acetal is not genotoxic.
-Based on the existing data and application of the non-reactive DST, acetal does not present a concern for skin sensitization.
-The repeated dose, reproductive, and local respiratory toxicity endpoints were evaluated using the TTC for a Cramer Class I material (0.03 mg/kg/day, 0.03 mg/kg/day and 1.4 mg/day, respectively).
+Propanal diethyl acetal was evaluated for genotoxicity, repeated dose toxicity, reproductive toxicity, local respiratory toxicity, phototoxicity/photoallergenicity, skin sensitization, and environmental safety.
+Data from the read-across analogs acetal (CAS # 105-57-7) and butane, 1,1'-[methylenebis(oxy)]bis- (CAS # 2568-90-3) show that propanal diethyl acetal is not expected to be genotoxic.
+Based on the existing data and the application of the non-reactive DST, propanal diethyl acetal does not present a concern for skin sensitization.
+The repeated dose, developmental and reproductive, and local respiratory toxicity endpoints were completed using the TTC for a Cramer Class I material (0.03 mg/kg/day, 0.03 mg/kg/day, and 1.-4 mg/day, respectively).
 The phototoxicity/photoallergenicity endpoint was completed based on UV spectra.
-The environmental endpoints were evaluated; acetal was found not to be PBT as per the IFRA Environmental Standards, and its risk quotients, based on its current volume of use in Europe and North America (i.e., PEC/PNEC), are < 1.
+The environmental endpoints were evaluated; propanal diethyl acetal was found not to be PBT as per the IFRA Environmental Standards, and its risk quotients (i.e., PEC/PNEC) could not be calculated due to no volume of use reported in North America and Europe.